 March 3, 2023: Application deadline

-Mid-March: Mentors and Mentees will be matched and notified.
+No later than March 28, 2023: Mentors and Mentees will be matched and notified.

 Late March – November: The mentorship program is expected to formally commence mid-March and conclude in November 2023.
 The commitment is for 8 months in total.
 On average, each mentor/mentee spends 1-2 hours per month connecting.